Looking for a day trip filled with arts and culture? Join Zac Blaylock as he takes us on a trip to Port Angeles, WA.

-Exploring Port Angeles
+Exploring Port Angeles, Washington

 To start the day off, I decided to hit my favorite coffee shop Bella Rosa for a small Americano to get me going.
 The staff here is always friendly and on point with their service and product preparation.
 I keep a swipe card preloaded with money that enables me to be entered in promotional drawings for free merchandise at the shop and acquire digital “stamps” toward free beverages with every purchase.
-Bella Rosa is also a great starting point for exploring Port Angeles, based in a centralized location right next to the historic old courthouse building housing actual early 20th century courtrooms open to the public eye.
+Bella Rosa is also a great starting point for exploring Port Angeles, WA, based in a centralized location right next to the historic old courthouse building housing actual early 20th century courtrooms open to the public eye.

 Port Angeles Madrone Tree